What's the news?

 *COMING SOON* Property available at Almshouse

-Ground floor flat available immediately at Almshouse site with another becoming available in January 2018 (following refurbishment).
+First floor, one bedroom flat available in approximately 4 – 6 weeks (following refurbishment).
 Almshouses are for people who currently reside in the Charity's scheme area, which include Market Harborough town, Little Bowden and Great Bowden.
 Any interested individuals will need to complete an application form together with GP authority form.
 Please find both documents below.

 Edwin Court, Kettering Road, Market Harborough